ShrillHarrier/recipe-app/README.md

 Simple recipe app created from online React tutorial

 ### Issues:
-- Can only search from the following: https://forkify-api.herokuapp.com/phrases.html
+- Can only use search terms from the following: https://forkify-api.herokuapp.com/phrases.html

 ##